 ‘Seniors Alert Scheme’ grant funding information for monitored pendant alarms is outlined below.
-It includes Seniors Alert eligibility criteria and how to get your Pobal funded Seniors Alert Scheme alarm [Updated: 06 Dec 2018]
+It includes Seniors Alert eligibility criteria and how to get your Pobal grant-aided Seniors Alert Scheme monitored alarm [Updated: 19 March 2019]

 Seniors Alert Scheme grants are available for elderly and vulnerable older people in Ireland, who could benefit from having a 24-hour monitored alarm installed in their home.
-The scheme is currently administered by government agency, Pobal, however application forms for the scheme are completed by local community groups.
+The scheme is currently administered by government agency Pobal.
+The Seniors Alert application forms are not completed by older people directly, but by registered community groups, who submit them to Pobal on the older persons behalf.

 What is funded under the Seniors Alert Scheme?

 - Monitored alarms – These are funded under the Seniors Alert Scheme for people aged 65 and over.
 The government grants do not have to be repaid and cover the cost of a complete pendant alarm system.
 That includes the pendant/wristband emergency alarm button and your telecare base-unit.

 - Installation – Seniors Alert alarm installations are also carried out free of charge under the scheme.